minzart/sunrise-oath/glossary/law.md

-The league and all cards are collectively owned according to number of league games played (and thus by EV contribution).
+The league and all cards are collectively owned according to [[number]] of league [[games]] played (and thus by EV contribution).
 Governorship is conducted by majority vote among shareholders.

 ### Magic

-Richard Garfield’s card game, created in 1993, ft. mages, scientists, elves, robots.
+Richard Garfield’s card [[game]], created in 1993, ft. mages, scientists, elves, robots.
 Not only *: the gathering* as conceived.
 Card back has pen smudge.